 3. Invest your savings on a monthly basis instead of leaving it to accumulate in your bank account.

 Here’s a word of advice: it’s better to practise dollar-cost averaging strategy here.
 So instead of transferring one lump sum to Robo-advisors, you’re better off earning more when you transfer on a weekly or monthly basis.
 Dollar-cost averaging strategy can be a really powerful strategy to generate high returns especially if you are looking into long-term investments.

 4. Invest in amounts which you are able to risk losing.

-All in all, Robo-advisors works great for investors who wants to diversify their investment portfolio or for passive beginner investors who are ready to take some risk and do not mind losing some of the initial capital.
-If the market don’t perform well, you might end up losing some of your capital.
-(That what I encountered in early 2020 when the pandemic hits the world.)
+All in all, Robo-advisors works great for investors who want to diversify their investment portfolio or for passive beginner investors who are ready to take some risk and do not mind losing some of the initial capital.
+If the market doesn’t perform well, you might end up losing some of your capital.
+(That is what I encountered in early 2020 when the pandemic hits the world.)

 Ready to go onboard to invest your money via Robo-advisors?